Registration and data protection

 (c) Complying with the rights of data subjects

 All data controllers must comply with the rights given to individuals by the Act in relation to the personal information held on them.
 The Act gives eight distinct rights, of which the most applicable are as follows:

-Right of access: individuals have a right to know what information on them you are holding and why you are holding it, although you are allowed to charge up to £10 to provide the person with this information.
-If you receive a written request from an individual for this information (with any relevant fee), you must respond within 40 days stating:
+Right of access: individuals have a right to know what information on them you are holding and why you are holding it.
+Unless the request is manifestly unfounded or excessive, you are not allowed to charge someone to provide this information.
+If you receive a written request from an individual for this information you must respond within one month stating: